 Caveat emptor.
 Many years ago, I bought a jacket edged with contrast piping.
 A tasteful cream-and-black number, like the Guinness I’d evidently over-imbibed before buying it, it still hangs untouched at the back of a closet.

 Perhaps I should give it an airing after all as I was, clearly, ahead of the curve.
 You see, where I live, pretty much every school has gone for piping in a big way.
 My garb was an object lesson in the madness of neutrality.
 The schools favour combinations of a different kind: sober dominant colours (black or grey) and contrasting trims in primary hues.
 The polysemic potential here is clear.
-“We mean business,” perhaps, “ but we know how to have fun.
-Sometimes.”
-Or “A Community of Individuality”, say.
-Or, maybe, “Ex Pluribus, Unus”.
-On which last point, have you any idea how much self-control it took to leave some of those vowels untouched?
+‘We mean business,’ perhaps, ‘but we know how to have fun.
+Sometimes.’
+How about ‘A Community of Individuality’.
+Or, maybe, ‘Ex Pluribus, Unus’.
+On which point, have you any idea how much self-control it took to leave some of those vowels untouched?
 And yes, I am a poet and I do know it.

 The proliferation of piping is one index of the speed at which schools are being taken over by corporate-style organisations, advocating corporate-style apparel and, possibly, corporate-style curricula.
 My heart sinks a bit when I see the bairns crammed into the chicken shops at 5.30pm – allowed, finally, to clock out of the overdesigned buildings in which voluntary activities are compulsorily timetabled (eh?).

-But my heart sinks further when I contemplate photos of staff in the schools’ corporate-style brochures.
-Vitreous of gaze, they are far too often pictured in the thrall of some educational guru or other, who presides over the assembly with the charisma of a cult leader.
-I admit freely that I scatter dramatic licence over my posts like a guest chucking brown rice at a macrobiotic wedding; and so, at first glance, the Maharishi-Moon-Koresh parallels seem wide of the mark.
+But my heart sinks further when I contemplate photos of staff in the same schools’ corporate-style brochures.
+Vitreous of gaze, they are often pictured in the thrall of some jazz-handing educational guru or other, who presides over the assembly with the charisma of a cult leader.
+I admit freely that I scatter dramatic licence over my posts like a guest chucking brown rice at a macrobiotic’s nuptials; and so, at first glance, the Maharishi-Moon-Koresh parallels seem wide of the mark.
 However, omit the sex, drugs, weddings and death – ain’t no teacher I know that has time for any of the above – and what you’re left with is, in so many senses, surprisingly close to home.

 Thomas, as we shall call my friend, was invited to two Schools Direct assessment days run by academy federations, significant portions of which are devoted to psychometric testing.
-During one of these days, Thomas was grouped with several other applicants and asked to discuss the merits of several teaching methods demonstrated in filmed lessons.
-The discussion was observed and analysed by federation assessors – much like the lessons themselves may have been, as they had evidently taken place in a school where classrooms had been fitted with cameras.
+During one of these, Thomas was grouped with several other applicants and asked to discuss the merits of various teaching methods demonstrated in filmed lessons.
+The discussion was observed by federation assessors – much like the lessons themselves may have been, having evidently taken place in a school where classrooms are fitted with cameras.

 So I return, with circular inevitability, to where I began: uniforms.
 In institutions that brook no dissent, it would be more honest to expect staff to wear them too; in some that is, indeed, the direction of travel.
 Where it will lead is both anyone’s guess and scarily predictable.
 Staff who are prized for compliance, rather than competence.
 Biddable consumers of rhetoric and more who, in turn, become valuable – but not necessarily valued – customers.
-And, if we dare to look closely at the portfolios of business interests, schools whose real function is to be customers for services provided by firms in which sponsors and leaders have substantial stakeholdings.
-All are possible consequences.
+And, if we dare to look closely at the portfolios of business interests involved, schools that exist primarily to be customers for services in which sponsors and leaders have substantial stakeholdings.
 How sobering a colour is that?

 But fear not: none of this is driven by anything other than philanthropy and it’s all in the best interests of the students.
 Honest.
-As any tailor can confirm, eye-catching trimmings are always the last element stitched on to the garment.
+As any tailor can confirm, trimmings can make a garment, but its best to stitch them on last.
 Sartor resartus.